SEO Audit Template

 7. Delete Row 1 and Then View>Freeze>1 Row For Row 1

-8. Click Back To Foundational Audit Tab and Begin Audit
+8. Click Back To Foundational Audit Tab At The Bottom Of The Template and Begin Audit

 Note: if you have no idea how to do the foundation audit, please follow this video tutorial here, where I walk you through each of the sections for a competitors website.